theREALdebater/eclat/doc/objects/paths.md

 identification of a [directory](containers.md#dir).
 A directory is a container of other system objects.
 Each object it contains is identified, within the directory, by a unique name.

+For all the nodes except the first one, each node is a member of the node preceding it in the sequence.

 .....

 There are three kinds of path: